winston0410/vim-tutorial/tutorial.md

   1. In Normal mode type the  /  character.
 Notice that it and the cursor appear at the bottom of the screen as with the  :	command.

-  2. Now type 'errroor' <ENTER>.
+  2. Now type 'error' <ENTER>.
 This is the word you want to search for.

   3. To search for the same phrase again, simply type  n .
      To search for the same phrase in the opposite direction, type  Shift-N .